PSDtoHUBSPOT News Blog

 Companies may also choose to expand by forming distribution or manufacturing partnerships with local firms.
 Partnership agreements, product specs, and sales materials will all require translation into the local language.

 Regardless of how you plan to expand into the new market, the right translation partner is critical to your expansion success.
 Before searching for a translation partner, be sure you understand your own company's translation needs thoroughly.
-Also, understand that translation partners differ in type, style, capabilities, and processes.
+Also, understand that translation companies differ in type, style, capabilities, and processes.
 Understanding these differences is another important factor in how to choose a translation company.

 2. Understand Your Own Needs When Choosing a Translation Company